crystal-community/cr-i18n/README.md

 This shard does not translate anything, only organizes any labels from multiple languages and locales, so obtaining the correct label is more streamlined.

+Lots of inspiration is taken from [crystal-i18n/i18n](https://crystal-i18n.github.io/) as well as (BrucePerens/internationalize)[https://github.com/BrucePerens/internationalize].

 ## Installation

 1. Add the dependency to your `shard.yml`: